-Double-click on the rcsetup setup file to start the installation process, then follow the on-screen promts to install this program.
+Double-click on the rcsetup setup file to start the installation process, then follow the on-screen prompts to install this program.

 Go through Recuva’s Wizard.

-When Recuva will start, it will display a Wizard which will guide you though different recovery options.
+When Recuva will start, it will display a Wizard which will guide you through different recovery options.
 To start this Wizard click on “Next.

-In the first screen, recuva will ask you want type of files you want to recover (documents, pictures, videos), click on “All files” and then click on “Next”.
+On the first screen, Recuva will ask you what type of files you want to recover (documents, pictures, videos), click on “All files” and then click on “Next”.

 Next, click on “Start” to start the scan.